Lafon County: Economy.

 Water was shortage in the county due to lack of boreholes.

 Teachers and community health workers were not being paid.

 A household economy survey of three areas showed average daily cash income was at US$ 0.18 per person at Imehejek village, US$0.08 per person at Imotong village and US$0.16 per person at Hyala village.

-In November 2011 the Commissioner of Lafon County, Caesar Oromo Urbano, said most boreholes in the area had collapsed, and with no skilled technicians to repair them there was an immediate risk of an acute shortage of drinking water.
+In November 2011 the Commissioner of Lopa County, Caesar Oromo Urbano, said most boreholes in the area had collapsed, and with no skilled technicians to repair them there was an immediate risk of an acute shortage of drinking water.

-Most of the communities in Lafon County are farmers, and have a single cropping season.
+Most of the communities in Lopa County are farmers, and have a single cropping season.

 As of November 2009 they were facing severe food insecurity due to drought.
 Cattle rustling had increased as the people sought alternative food.
 There were no NGOs or UN agencies operating in the county.

-However, the Norwegian People's Aid NGO has since been active in implementing Basic Package of Health services (MDTF-BPHS) in Lopa/Lafon county in a program funded by the World Bank and the Government of South Sudan.
+However, the Norwegian People's Aid NGO has since been active in implementing Basic Package of Health services (MDTF-BPHS) in Lopa county in a program funded by the World Bank and the Government of South Sudan.
 This included training and provision of communications and transport.